HSG-Library/alma-job-runner/README.md

 The app needs three environment variables to run:

 * `GIT_REPO_SSH`: this is the connection to the Git repo with the job config files (more on this later), something like `git@github.com:HSG-Library/alma-job-runner-config.git`
-* `GIT_PRIVATE_KEY`: this is the private SSH key, needed to authenticate when cloning the config repo (more on this later), something like `"-----BEGIN OPENSSH PRIVATE KEY-----\nb3NOTMYACTUALKEYrZXktdjEAAAAABG5vbmUAAAAEbm9uZQAAAAAAAAABAAAAMwAAAAtzc2gtZW\nQyNTUxOQAAACAI1F[...]`.
-Notice the '\n' in the key.
+* `GIT_PRIVATE_KEY_BASE64`: this is the private SSH key encoded with Base64, needed to authenticate when cloning the config repo (more on this later), something like `"LS0tLS1CRUdJTiBPUEVOU1NIIFBSSVZBVEUgS0VZLS0tLS0KYjN
+CbGJuTnphQzFyWlhrdGRqRUFBQUFBQkc1dmJtVUFBQUFFYm05dVpRQUFBQUFBQUFBQkFBQUFNd0FBQUF0emMyZ3RaVwpReU5UVXhPUUFBQUNBSTFGMzdNdWJrRWRoT20yYS"`.
+The Base64 encoding is needed to avoid issues with newlines when passing environment variables to Docker.
 * `ALMA_API_KEY`: this is the Alma API key needed to start the jobs.
 The key needs write permission to the 'Configuration' area.

 ## Run the app